Adversarial Deep Reinforcement Learning for Improving the Robustness of Multi-agent Autonomous Driving Policies

 \subsection{Proximal Policy Optimization}

-Our AC agents use Proximal Policy Optimization (PPO)~\cite{R55} as a policy gradient method to learn a driving policy by encountering simulated environment in each training episode.
-The PPO helps perform on-policy learning within simulation instead of a dataset (replay buffer) type learning.
-It also helps focus on policy update with stability while learning over change in data distributions, as well as to address a large hyperparameter initializing space.
+Our AC agents use Proximal Policy Optimization (PPO)~\cite{R55} as a policy gradient method to learn a driving policy by encountering a simulated environment in each training episode.
+The PPO helps perform on-policy learning within simulation instead of a dataset (replay buffer) type of learning.
+It also helps focus on policy updates with stability while learning over a change in data distributions, as well as address a large hyperparameter initializing space.

 The details of the hyperparameters selected for the training of the victim and adversary driving agents are given in Table~\ref{tab:HyperparametersPPO}.